cluetec/lifeboat/README.md

 ## 🔥 Motivation

+## 💻 Installation

 ## ⚙️ Usage

 Lifeboat is designed as a CLI tool.
-That allows the user to use it in a large varient of environments like on a local machine, in a unix cronjob, in kubernetes, in a VM, where ever the user wants.
+That allows the user to use it in a large varient of environments like on a local machine, in a unix cronjob, in kubernetes, in a VM, whereever the user wants.
 As the tool needs a quite complex configuration it's possible to provide a config file.
-In addition it's also possible to put all configuration also in environment variables.
+In addition, it's also possible to provide all configuration via environment variables.

 TODO: put here cli help output

-### Configurations
+### Configuration

 The configurations is divided in three different parts:
 1. General configs
 2. Source system configs
 3. Destination storage configs

-#### General configs
+#### General configuration

 TODO PUT HERE TABLE WITH THE CONFIGS

-#### Source system configs
+#### Source system configuration

 TODO PUT HERE SUBSECTIONS WITH TABLES OF THE CONFIGS

-#### Destination storage configs
+#### Destination storage configuration

 TODO PUT HERE SUBSECTIONS WITH TABLES OF THE CONFIGS